 This is an automated message generated by ROMhacking.net’s RHDNBot.

-The following Hacks have been submitted and approved to the database (in submitted order oldest to newest):
+The following Translations have been submitted and approved to the database (in submitted order oldest to newest):